Foolish Age: Synopsis

-The film tells the story of Loveness (Elizabeth Michael) a young girl who has been raised by her rich father after the death of her mother years ago who died from HIV/AIDS.
+The film tells the story of Loveness (Elizabeth Michael), a young girl who has been raised by her rich father after the death of her mother years ago who died from HIV/AIDS.
 Loveness and her father are also living with HIV/AIDS.
 Loveness is studying abroad but she later forces her father to let her study in her home country, Tanzania.
 She finds a new school and makes new friends, but her best friend (Diana Kimaro) is not a good girl.
 They engage themselves in love affairs at a young age with different men.
 They stop attending school in favor of club life and changing men.
-Loveness leaves her father's well-appointed house without saying goodbye to her father and goes to live a ghetto life.
+Loveness leaves her father's well-appointed house without saying goodbye to him and goes to live the ghetto life.
 Her father searches everywhere for her but cannot find her and gives up.
 Loveness continues with that kind of life but later faces life struggles, sexual abuse, and issues with her friends.